arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 TODO

-What information will we record and pass up the chain.
-How will that information be used - i.e. why it is important that we are doing this.
+What information will we record and pass up the chain?

+- deployment frequency by team/product
+- commit frequency by team/product
+- pairing sessions by team/product
+- objectives and/or key results achieved

+How will that information be used?

+- to identify praiseworthy team/individual achievements
+- to identify opportunities to provide additional support to teams/individuals

 **Triggers and Interventions**